Tianshi-Xu/Tianshi-Xu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Tianshi Xu is now a first-year Ph.D. student advised by Prof. [Meng Li](https://mengli.me/) at the School of Integrated Circuit, Peking University.
-Before attending Peking University, he receives a Bachelor’s degree from Beihang University with an **Outstanding Graduate** in Beijing (with **rank 1/189**).
+Before attending Peking University, he received a bachelor’s degree from Beihang University with an **Outstanding Graduate** in Beijing (with a rank of **1/189**).
 His research interests include privacy and security of AI, especially privacy-preserving deep learning (PPDL).
 He always keeps trying and makes progress :wink:.
 {style="text-align: justify;"}